59th Kanagawa Prefectural Art Exhibition

 2023 Over REV. Asian International Student Artist Exchange Exhibition / The Artcomplex Center of Tokyo ACT

-2024 MUSABI Open Campus Student Selection Exhibition/Campus
+2024 MUSABI Open Campus Selected Student Exhibition / Campus

-Craftsman Aimi Washino
+Crafts: Aimi Washino

 "moment"

-I'm very happy.
+I am very happy.
 As an artist, it makes me happy to have my work recognized, and it gives me confidence in my future work.

 -What made you decide to become an artist?